Atlas975/Notes/Cybersecurity/SecurityManagement/Access_controls.md

 - **Context-Sensitive Adaptation**: increased security responsiveness to potential threats

 ## Single sign on (SSO)
 - An authentication method that allows user to sign in with only 1  set of credentials to multiple independent software systems.
+Useful in an IAM
 - Centralised authentication with SSO helps reduce the risk of password related breaches, this also reduces administrative overhead for IT teams allowing for easier system scaling

+## IAM in modern workplaces